RickHPotter/finance.rb/README.md

   - ⌛ Use TDD approach; create the tests before.
   - ⌛ Make the Item Struct cleaner on the Controller.
   - ⌛ Pass in dependents as other structure other than itself (MultiCheckBoxComponent).
-  - ⌛ Deny an option if already chosen in a previous select (Category, i.e.)

 ### GAARA-12/fe-04: Finish the MVP, Finish remaining Request and System Specs